eniyantharun/Omnifood/README.md

 # Omnifood
-Responsive  real-world websites: professional, beautiful and truly responsive website
+Responsive  real-world website: professional, beautiful and truly responsive website built only with HTML & CSS